hvkwak/my-rasterizer/README.md

 ```bash
 ./main
 ```

-This will load the default model (`../data/Barn.ply`) with default shaders.
+This will load the default model (e.g. `../data/Barn.ply`) with default shaders.

 ### Command Line Arguments
 You can specify custom files via command line arguments: